Qoip/python-keyboard-game/README.md

 - ingame:
   - type words to attack verticies
   - choose which vertex to attack
-  - see field and other players verticies
+  - see field and other players verticies and their hp
   - see other players nicknames

 ## Classes